Short Story Saturday: Veiled Intentions

 Her initial excitement quickly dampened to sorrow.
 “No, I have not.
 He’s merely allowing me to speak through him.
 I’d like to see my daughter.
 Where is she?”

-The man looked at me with stunned consternation as he knelt with his hands on his knees.
-“What’s going on?”
+The man looked at me with stunned consternation as he knelt on his hands on his knees.
+“W-w-w-w-what’s g-g-g-going o-o-on?” he barely managed to ask.

 “Who are you?”